 When you complete the online application form, please ensure you complete the sections on Proposed field and title of research project and, if known, Proposed supervisor name.
 If you are applying for a listed project, please ensure you include the project reference number before the full project title, and the name of the supervisor.
 If you are proposing your own project or area of research, please include at least the general area of proposed research in the title section.
 You may leave the supervisor section blank if you do not know who could supervise your proposed project.

-You may apply for a listed project, or propose one of your own.
+Some projects have funding attached; you may apply for a listed project, or propose one of your own.